OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 agencies and consulting companies.
 Key concerns included:

 1. How will knowledge about CDSS tools be retained?
-2. How will a new (and renewing) generation of CDSS users and developers be established?
+2. How will a new generation of CDSS users and developers be established?
 3. How can software be maintained using current professional standards?
 4. How can the cost and human effort of software maintenance be distributed?